 I discovered the Braque Francais breed several years ago in a Gun Dog magazine.
 I noticed what I thought was a good looking GSP on the cover and picked up the magazine.
-I then saw the name of the dog was something called Braque Francais and proceeded to flip to the article and read it while standing in the store.
+I then saw the breed of the dog was something called Braque Francais and proceeded to flip to the article and read it while standing in the store.
 I then purchased the magazine, took it home to Jeff and with it opened to the article I handed it to Jeff saying "I want one of these!".
 I have always admired the look of the GSP, but didn't care for their larger size.
 I thought "this makes the Braque Francais perfect !
 I can get the color of a GSP in a Vizsla size" !
 A year + later we were proud Braque Francais owner's.
 We love them!
 But the Braque Francais breed is so much more than the look of a GSP in a smaller package !
 We refer to them as "a Vizsla of another color".

 **Please read the breed information & personal notes from Jeff below**